 January in the garden: New Year’s resolutions and jobs to do…

 Your garden will always benefit from bouts of planning as well as doing, and there’s no better time than in January to have a good look round and make some well-judged resolutions about what you intend to change, plant, and improve during the coming year.
 Don’t be too ambitious and write it all down so you don’t forget.
+(It’s also a wonderful time to plan the National Garden Scheme gardens you want to visit in the year ahead.
+They are perfect for relaxation and inspiration!)

 Far from being a time of dormancy there is plenty to keep you busy in the garden during January and it’s wonderful for your own health and wellbeing to get out into the fresh air, plan ahead and do some satisfying physical gardening that will reward you with riches later in the year!